pashinin/workgroups2/README.md

 ## Configure

     (require 'workgroups2)
-    ;; if you start Emacs as "emacs --daemon"
-    ;; turn of autoloading of workgroups:
+    ;; if you start Emacs as "emacs --daemon" - turn off autoloading of workgroups:
     ;;(setq wg-use-default-session-file nil)

     (workgroups-mode 1)   ; put this one at the bottom of .emacs